unraid/docs/docs/unraid-os/system-administration/maintain-and-update/upgrading-unraid.md

 When upgrading to Unraid 7.x, you may see warnings about [%%ZFS|zfs%%](../../advanced-configurations/optimize-storage/zfs-storage.md) pool feature upgrades during boot or in the %%WebGUI|web-gui%%.
 These warnings are not a sign of a problem; they simply indicate that your %%ZFS|zfs%% pool is using features from an older version

-Upgrading your pool isn't urgent, but if you do decide to upgrade, keep in mind that it will no longer work with older versions of Unraid.
-This means you won't be able to revert to a previous Unraid version after making the upgrade.
+Upgrading your pool isn't urgent, but if you do decide to upgrade, keep in mind that it may not work with previous versions of Unraid.
+This means you may not be able to revert to a previous Unraid version after making the upgrade.

 As always, remember to back up your data before upgrading your %%ZFS|zfs%% pools
 :::

----

-## Update Assistant

-The Update Assistant is a useful tool for checking plugin compatibility and identifying potential issues before upgrading.
-It’s not included by default, so you will need to install the [**Fix Common Problems**](https://unraid.net/community/apps/c/plugins?q=fix+common+problems#r) plugin first.

-To use the Update Assistant:

-1. Install the [**Fix Common Problems**](https://unraid.net/community/apps/c/plugins?q=fix+common+problems#r) plugin from the Community Applications.
-2. Once installed, navigate to ***Tools → About → Update Assistant***.
-3. Run the assistant to detect any plugin conflicts or blockers for the upgrade.

 ---